Tie Creek Campground is one of 5 campgrounds that lie along the Middle Fork of the Payette River, north of Garden Valley.

 No reservations are necessary.
 This campground is first come, first serve.

 From Boise, Idaho, take State Highway 55 north 35 miles to Banks, Idaho.
-At Banks, turn east onto the Banks-Lowman Highway 17 and proceed to Crouch, Idaho.
+At Banks, turn east onto the (Banks-Lowman road) State Highway 17 and proceed to Crouch, Idaho.

 From Crouch, continue north on Forest Service Road 698 approximately 10 miles to Tie Creek Campground.